Congratulations Mark Williams !

 “My only aim for the season was qualifying for the Masters.
 I’ve done that now and my next one is to try and qualify for the Crucible.”

 Yan was disappointed not to claim the silverware in his maiden ranking final.
 However, he was reflective upon what he achieved and positive about his chances of reaching further finals.“I am disappointed not to beat the record,” said the 2016/17 Rookie of the Season.
 “But I will always have another chance so I will look to the next event.“I really liked the venue, the crowd and the fans in Belfast.
 I’m looking forward to next year here“After this, I feel confident despite losing because I reached the final.
 I know how to handle this occasion so I will aim high for more finals rather than semi-finals.”

 Videos of interest:

-The Final treview by the Eurosport team, with Mark Willams:
+The Final review by the Eurosport team, with Mark Willams

 Mark Williams interview with Worldsnooker: